 For over 25 years CSH has been a game-changer for the most vulnerable people in our country

-- Helping communities create 300,000 homes for individuals and families who did not have one;
+- Helping communities create over 335,000 homes for individuals and families who did not have one;

 - Bringing hope to thousands who thought they would live on the streets or reside in institutions; and

 - Ensuring not only a stable home for each, but access to the services that brought healthcare, recovery and training to their doorsteps.